strongloop/strongloop.com2/_posts/2017-06-13-strongloop-mobile-monday-teamup-api-first-hackathon.md

 > A common struggle for all is to think of gift or date ideas.
 With our app, we got your back.
 Finding a gift for someone can often times be hard, and many people end up resorting to giving impersonal gifts like gift-cards.
 With our app, Watson will study a person through his/her social media, utilizing its Personality Insights service, and suggest a gift for you to get.

-{% include image.html file='second prize.png' alt='Second Prize Winners' %}
+{% include image.html file='2017/second prize.png' alt='Second Prize Winners' %}

 Kudos to team members Harmit Minhas, Prasanth Venigalla, Jai Punjwani and Sarthak Arora.